entando/entando-pwa/README.md

 # entando-pwa
-The Entando PWA shell is made of:
+Entando PWA is made of:

 * a PWA shell based on Create React App, under pwa-shell directory
 * pre-configured Entando instance to deliver content to the PWA, under pwa-provider directory